bombasticSlacks/Aspirant/Game/Terminology.md

 Any [Weapons](Weapons) with the [Shield](Weapon-Traits#Shield) trait.

 ### Follower
+#TODOFollowers
 A character who is an [Ally](#Ally) but also is willing to be directly commanded.

 ### Mounted
 A [Character](#Character) is mounted if they are currently riding on another tamed creature which they are in control of.
 This usually means a horse, but could be another creature.

 ### Combat Skill Test
+#TODORename Action
 Any skill test related to combat.

+### Social Skill Test
+#TODORename Action
+Any skill test related to communicating or interacting non-violently with another character.

 ### Action
 Something that a [Character](#Character) does, usually requires a skill test and time.